Standardized: milk thistle

 History And Folklore

-In ancient Greece and Rome, it was the leaves that were utilized for a variety of ailments.2 However, Dioscorides does mention the usefulness of the seeds, as they were helpful for venomous stings and bites such as snakes bites.5 Another, association, however peculiar, is made with snakes.
+In ancient Greece and Rome, it was the leaves that were utilized for their beneficial properties.
+However, Dioscorides does mention the usefulness of the seeds, as they were helpful for venomous stings and bites such as snakes bites.
+Another, association, however peculiar, is made with snakes.
 An old wives' tail suggested that a man wear milk thistle around his neck in order to inspire aggression among snakes.
-It is rather curious why anyone would want to do such a thing…8
+It is rather curious why anyone would want to do such a thing…

 Flavor Notes And Energetics